Malaysia's king abdicates in unexpected and rare move

-KUALA LUMPUR, Malaysia (AP) — Malaysian King Sultan Muhammad V abdicated on Sunday in an unexpected move, after just two years on the throne.
+Malaysian King Sultan Muhammad V abdicated yesterday in an unexpected move, after just two years on the throne.

 The palace said in a statement that the 49-year-old ruler had resigned as Malaysia's 15th king with immediate effect, cutting short his five-year term.
 No reason was given in the statement.